WiRCA/ARCA-tool/README.md

 # ARCA-tool Readme

-ARCA-tool is the finalist project of the [Software Development Project](http://www.soberit.hut.fi/T-76.4115/) course in Aalto University.
+ARCA-tool is the finalist project of the [Software Development Project (2011-2012)](http://www.soberit.hut.fi/T-76.4115/) course in Aalto University.

 ARCA-tool is a tool for doing root acuse analysis.
 It is implemented as a web application, with Play! framework.